M78Mattia/MutantBitBirds/README.md

 The more you own, the more you earn.
 Spend earned MCS tokens to 'evolve' yours MBB NFTs (change the on-chain traits, add a nickname and more to come)

-Already eployed on groeli testnet at:
+Already deployed on groeli testnet at:

 0x016fDf76a0180Fa438c286A9de7aC5aB8DD9746f (MutantBitBirds MBB)<br />
 https://goerli.etherscan.io/address/0x016fDf76a0180Fa438c286A9de7aC5aB8DD9746f#readContract<br />